 UE4 VR Tutorial: Oculus Go Unreal Engine VR Tutorial

 Setup and Deploy a UE4 project to the Oculus Go.

-In this tutorial, we’ll walk through all of the steps necessary to setup and deploy a simple stereoscopic UE4 project to the Oculus Go.
-The goal of this video is to help developers quickly jump into the UE4 to Oculus Go pipeline with a working example which they can then tweak to suit their specific needs.
+In this UE4 VR tutorial, we’ll walk through all of the steps necessary to set up and deploy a simple stereoscopic UE4 project to the Oculus Go.
+This video aims to help developers quickly jump into the UE4 to Oculus Go pipeline with a working example which they can then tweak to suit their specific needs.

-Hello, this is Ian from Elara and this tutorial will focus on deploying to the Oculus Go VR headset from UE4.
+Hello, this is Ian from Elara, and this UE4 VR tutorial will focus on deploying to the Oculus Go VR headset from UE4.
 I’ll move quickly, so pause early and often.
-For this tutorial you’ll need an Oculus Go, a Windows 64-bit computer, a private Wi-Fi network, and a mobile device capable of installing the companion Oculus App.
+For this tutorial, you’ll need an Oculus Go, a Windows 64-bit computer, a private Wi-Fi network, and a mobile device capable of installing the companion Oculus App.